 "(He's) worked around Austin Coil and Bernie Fedderly for as long as I can remember," said Ashley, referring to her father's co-crew chiefs, "and he's like a sponge, soaking up everything they teach him.
 He always has the answer I'm looking for.
 I feel real comfortable knowing he's going to be making the decisions on the car."

-She has been clocked at a low of 4.809 seconds and a high of 320 mph during recent tests at Las Vegas Motor Speedway,
+She has been clocked at a low of 4.809 seconds and a high of 320 mph during recent tests at Las Vegas Motor Speedway, the track on which Ashley earned her competition Funny Car license last April.

 "I've done all I can do," John Force said.
 "Now it's up to her.
 She's got a great car, a great crew and great sponsors.
 She'll need all of them to compete at this level.